 If your door opens into your living room, it can eat into valuable floor space and make the room feel more cluttered.
 Consider swapping your inward opening door for an outward opener or think about installing a sliding door in its place.
 Another option is to remove the door altogether and really open up your living area.

 Plants add colour, height and homeliness to living rooms of all shapes and sizes.
 If you’re working with a small space, choose a couple of tall plants that will have a big impact on the look of the room.
 You could also place a plant with hanging foliage on your shelves to add even more greenery to the design.

 Finding the small living room decorating ideas that work for you will help you to enhance your home and get the very best out of your interior.
-If you’re already looking for the perfect sofa for your small space, take a look at our Model 01, Model 02 and Model 03 collections for inspiration.
+If you’re already looking for the perfect sofa for your small space, take a look at our sofa page for inspiration.